When TripAdvisor first announced TripConnect, its Metasearch advertising platform, it instantly became the buzzword of the year.

-While channel and revenue managers working with chain hotels can leverage technology, independent hotels may struggle to scale up.
+While channel and revenue managers working with chain hotels can leverage technology, small and medium independent Hotels as well as Apartment Groups may struggle to scale up.

-It’s a good idea to outsource metasearch hotel marketing to an experienced and trusted
+It’s a good idea to outsource Metasearch hotel marketing to an

-If you’re not having a presence on metasearch platforms, you’re practically giving away direct bookings to OTAs.
+If you’re not having a presence on Metasearch platforms, you’re practically giving away direct bookings to OTA websites.

 You also need to know specific geographical areas to target, and have a solid bidding strategy in place.

-metasearch partner, the journey can be a lot easier.
+experienced Metasearch partner the journey can be a lot easier!